161chihuahuas/kadence/README.md

 ## example: quickstart template

-Kadence focuses on the protocol implementation and primitives.
+kdns focuses on the protocol implementation and primitives.
 It leaves the transport and storage layers up to you.
 This is exposed through an event-driven interface.
 You can have a functional peer-to-peer network by writing just a few basic functions to handle some key events.